Maid café: Costume and appearance

-The maid costume varies from café to café but most are based upon the costume of French maids, often composed of a dress, a petticoat, a pinafore, a matching hair accessory (such as a frill or a bow), and stockings.
+The maid costume varies from café to café, but most are based upon the costume of French maids, often composed of a dress, a petticoat, a pinafore, a matching hair accessory (such as a frill or a bow), and stockings.
 Often, employees will also cosplay as anime characters.
 Sometimes, employees wear animal ears with their outfits to add more appeal.
-Most commonly, manga style costumes are worn.
+Most commonly, manga-style costumes are worn.

-Waitresses in maid cafés are often chosen on the basis of their appearance; most are young, attractive and innocent-looking women.
-Applicants are sometimes tested to determine whether they can sufficiently portray a given character that they will be cosplaying.
-In order to maintain the cosplay fantasy, some employees may be contractually obligated to not reveal personal information to patrons, to slip out of character or to allow patrons to see them out of costume.
+Waitresses in maid cafés are often chosen for their appearance; most are young, attractive, and innocent-looking women.
+Applicants are sometimes tested to determine whether they can sufficiently portray the character they will be cosplaying as.
+To maintain the cosplay fantasy, some employees may be contractually obligated not to reveal personal information to patrons, to slip out of character, or to allow patrons to see them out of costume.

-These maids are traditionally female, with men working in operational tasks such as cooking.
+These maids are traditionally female, while men perform operational tasks such as cooking.
 However, some maid cafés also have cross-dressing males as maids.
 Crossdressing maid cafés have attracted a lot of attention and have become very popular.